YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

     #rel = "noopener external nofollow"
 +++

-There is a lot of confusion about the recently concluded Korean TV series entitled 「Sisyphus: The Myth」 even after the crucial episodes 15 and 16 were aired.
+There is a lot of confusion about the recently concluded Korean TV series entitled 《Sisyphus: The Myth》 even after the crucial episodes 15 and 16 were aired.
 In this post, I will do my best in giving clarity to what seem to be a confusing ending to this amazing story.

 <!--more-->